iso8859/ThreadMessaging/README.md

 I tried to create a ultra simple inter-thread messaging engine.

+I want it to be the simplest multi-tenant thread safe messaging engine.

 - Create a MessagingService instance.
 - Subscribe or Unsubscribe MessageReceiver with group name
 - Call Publish